AlejandroCatalina/BDA_py_demos/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/avehtari/bda_py_demos) to interactively run the IPython Notebooks in the browser.

 This repository contains some Python demos for the book [Bayesian Data Analysis, 3rd ed by Gelman, Carlin, Stern, Dunson, Vehtari, and Rubin (BDA3)](http://www.stat.columbia.edu/~gelman/book/).
-See also [Bayesian Data Analysis course material](https://github.com/avehtari/BDA_course_Aalto).
+The material has been moved to [Bayesian Data Analysis course material](https://github.com/avehtari/BDA_course_Aalto) and this site will not be updated.
+The demos will remain here for some time for legacy purposes.

 Currently there are demos for BDA3 Chapters 2, 3, 4, 5, 6, 10 and 11.
 Furthermore, [PyStan](https://github.com/stan-dev/pystan) is also demoed.